 Hypocrisy is such an obvious problem that it is a common complaint toward even religious people.
 Our narrow-minded attitude is a perpetual trap for prejudice and indifference.
 While we are perhaps not as bad as we could be, sin touches every aspect of our lives.
 Sin is exceedingly sinful!

 Interestingly, while Muslim doctrine denies man's sinful nature, the Quran agrees with Christian doctrine at least in one place, Sura 12:53: "And I call not myself sinless; surely [man's] self is wont to command evil, except those on whom my Lord has mercy."
 It sounds an awfully like the Bible, but Muslims seem to put no weight on this passage.
 Instead, they insist that Muslims gravitate toward the good.

-Jerry Rassmamni, author of From Jiahd to Jesus, asks, "If Islam gravitates toward good, as the Muslims claim, then why is it that in Pakistan, a Muslim country of 140 million, only one million file their tax returns annually?
-Why are the 'basically good' tax evaders prodding Pakistan's government into near bankrupticy and depriving Pakistan's poor of basic government programs?
+Jerry Rassmamni, author of From Jihad to Jesus, asks, "If Islam gravitates toward good, as the Muslims claim, then why is it that in Pakistan, a Muslim country of 140 million, only one million file their tax returns annually?
+Why are the 'basically good' tax evaders prodding Pakistan's government into near bankruptcy and depriving Pakistan's poor of basic government programs?
 And why do the majority of refugees in the world spill out of Muslim countries?
 The perceived goodness of Muslims is an illusion."

 In addition to its theological implications, the variant views on the nature of man have significant sociopolitical implications.
 As expressed by Chuck Colson of Prison Fellowship ministries, "The Islamic worldview denies the sinfulness of man, which gives rise to utopian visions: If man is corrupted by society, then those who come to power can create the perfect society by strictly enforcing Islamic law."